John/Eleanor Rykener: At Elizabeth Brouderer's house

 At the interrogation, Rykener described being first dressed as a woman at the Bishopsgate house of one Elizabeth Brouderer.
 Following the 1348–1349 outbreak of bubonic plague—which killed between one quarter and one half of the English population—female apprenticeships had become as common as those for boys, particularly in London.
 Here Rykener was taught how to sleep with men as a woman and to be paid for doing so, as well as embroidery, and may have completed an apprenticeship under Brouderer, as female apprentices did.
 Rykener described the situation in some detail:

 The sex lessons, Rykener explained, were so that Brouderer could give her daughter, Alice, to men at night, while it was dark so they could not see her.
 Alice would then leave her client before daybreak, and Brouderer would tell the man that he had slept with Rykener.
 Rykener would be present in front of the client, wearing women's clothes and called Eleanor by Brouderer.
 One of the men Rykener had intercourse with in Brouderer's house was the Rector of Theydon Garnon, called Philip.
 After having sex with the Rector, Rykener stole two gowns from him.
 The latter gave up trying to retrieve his property when Rykener told Philip that Rykener was the wife of an important man in the city.
-This would have forced the Rector to sue Rykener's supposed-husband in court for the return of Philip's property.
-Brouderer's motives in using of Rykener this way have been the subject of speculation among scholars.
+This would have forced the Rector to sue Rykener's supposed husband in court for the return of Philip's property.
+Brouderer's motives in using Rykener this way have been the subject of speculation among scholars.
 John Roxeth, considering Brouderer's treatment of Rector Philip, has suggested that she used Rykener to blackmail men, although he does not extrapolate on the mechanics of her doing so.
 Roxeth's theory is not universally accepted; Jeremy Goldberg, for instance, notes Roxeth's suggestion without commenting on its probability, while Ruth Karras considers Rykener to have merely been prostituted in the usual fashion.